maride/afl-transmit/README.md

 ## Features

+- No obscure dependencies, no painful setup process - just a single, self-contained binary
 - Using DEFLATE compression format (see [RFC 1951](https://www.ietf.org/rfc/rfc1951.html))
 - Automatically syncs the main fuzzer to secondary nodes, and all secondary fuzzers back to the main node
 - Encrypts traffic between nodes using AES-256, dropping plaintext packets
-- Usable on UNIXoid (Linux, OSX) systems and Windows
+- Usable on UNIX-like systems (Linux, OSX) and Windows
 - Reduces the amount of transmitted test cases to a bare minimum

 ## Usage